How Much Do Retirement Homes Cost?

-The amount that you can expect to pay to live in a retirement community will vary greatly.
-Most residents of retirement communities pay monthly rent for their accommodations and across Canada, monthly fees range from $1,453 to $3,204 on average.
+The amount that you can expect to pay to live in a senior living retirement community will vary greatly.
+Most residents of retirement communities pay monthly rent for their accommodations and across Canada, monthly fees range from $1,453 to $4,500 (and higher) on average.
 This is dependent on the size and location of the accommodations, the type of community, and the quality and number of amenities.
 When Canadians feel they have exhausted home care and other options, they often find that paying for senior care is, all things considered, more affordable than they might have thought.

 Costs in Ontario

 Ontario has by far the widest range of costs for retirement homes, including the most affordable and most expensive rates across Canada.
 Retirement home costs average $3, 038 per month.
 Ontario's retirement homes cover a wide range of specialized needs and forms of care.

 British Columbia follows Ontario in number of retirement homes and range of retirement home costs.
 Rental prices are a little more affordable at an average of $2,250 per month.
 British Columbia's retirement homes offer the best of services and amenities.
 Retirement homes in BC cover a wide range of care needs, so costs vary.

 Costs in Alberta